agentico-dev/mcp/README.md

 import createServerFromFile from "@agentico/mcp-intent-based";

 async function startServer() {
-  // either instance of Server or McpServer const server = await createServerFromFile();
+  const server = await createServerFromFile();
-  // Yes, that's all you need to do to start the server with Agentico and Intent Base AI!!
+  // Yes, that's all you need to do to start the server with Agentico and Intent Based AI!!
+  // server.yaml dictates the tools to be created
 }

 startServer().catch((error) => {